cakephp/chronos/README.md

 relevant Carbon classes.
 This will let most applications upgrade with very little effort.
 If you'd like to permanently update your code, you will need to update imports and typehints.
-Assuming `src` contains the files you want to migrate, we could use the following to update files:
+Assuming `src` contains the files you want to migrate, we could use the following to update files, using the `Cake\\Chronos\\Chronos` alias:

 ```
 # Replace imports